teleclimber/Dropserver.org/src/pages/docs/build-dropserver-app-tutorial.md

 {
 	"name":	"Tutorial App",
 	"version": "0.1.0",
-	"api": 0
 }
 ```

 - `name` of your app.
 This is reflected in the UI.
 - `version` of your app in semver format.
 DS uses that to sort versions of an app and offer upgrades and downgrades to the user.
-- `api` should be `0`.
-(This field is likely to be removed soon, but for now it is still required.)

 Now create `tutorial-app/app.ts`.
 Here again the name is important.